Barcodes and data matrix codes for letter mail

 Sending to the citizen 9×9 mm size: left on the voting card

 For municipalities and cantons: static data matrix code.
-Download from www.swisspost.ch/election-and-voting → “Designing, packaging and addressing”.
+Download from www.swisspost.ch/election-and-voting → “Designing, packaging, addressing”.

 For parishes: static data matrix code.
 Contact your customer advisor.